castep-docs/castep-docs/docs/developer/git_workflow.md

     1. Fetch from official ``git fetch upstream default:default`` [NB: reference to “upstream” might be different if   your remote aliases are configured differently].
 This not only performs the fetch but also updates the local "default" branch to sync with the upstream.

     2. Rebase using destination (default) branch ``git rebase default``.
 This makes it so that your changes are sitting on top of the latest “official” default.
-    NB If your branch contains many PRs then better to do an interactive rebase to squash the history, as "squash merge" is not working properly on bitbucket.
-Hence, instead of 'git rebase default' do
+If your branch contains many PRs it may be better to "squash", using the bitbucket merge option "squash merge", or
     ```
     git rebase -i default
     ```